MarcVivas/IoT-application-with-docker-containers/README.md

 ### MQTT
-The server and the sensors will be using a npm package called [mqtt.js](https://www.npmjs.com/package/mqtt) in order to communicate with the chosen MQTT broker, which is called [mosquitto](https://mosquitto.org/).
+The server and the sensors will be using an npm package called [mqtt.js](https://www.npmjs.com/package/mqtt) in order to communicate with the chosen MQTT broker, which is called [mosquitto](https://mosquitto.org/).

+The reason to use mosquitto is because it was taught during class.

 ### Kafka
-The server and the sensors will be using npm package called [kafka-node](https://www.npmjs.com/package/kafka-node) to communicate with the chosen Kafka broker which is called [cp-kafka](https://hub.docker.com/r/confluentinc/cp-kafka/).
+The server and the sensors will be using npm package called [kafka-node](https://www.npmjs.com/package/kafka-node) to communicate with the chosen Kafka broker, which is called [cp-kafka](https://hub.docker.com/r/confluentinc/cp-kafka/).

+I first tried Bitnami Kafka but it didn't work, so I decided to use the alternative I just mentioned.

-Kafka needs Zookeeper to work properly.
+Kafka needs [Zookeeper](https://zookeeper.apache.org/) to work properly, so this is also installed in its own container.

 ### Dockerize
 [Dockerize]( https://github.com/jwilder/dockerize) is a tool that allows services to wait for other services to be ready.
 The next services